ponymessenger/use-prosemirror/README.md

-to `<ProseMirror />`, you are responsible for applying dispatched transactions to the existing state and calling the update function returned by `useProseMirror()`. `dispatchTransaction` takes precendence over `onChange`, which will not be called if `dispatchTransaction` is provided.
+to `<ProseMirror />`, you are responsible for applying dispatched transactions to the existing state and calling the update function returned by `useProseMirror()`. `dispatchTransaction` takes precedence over `onChange`, which will not be called if `dispatchTransaction` is provided.

 If you pass a `ref`, `<ProseMirror />` exposes a `view` getter to retrieve the underlying [`EditorView`](https://prosemirror.net/docs/ref/#view.EditorView) instance: